What are the pros and cons of electric cars?

 Some people struggle to come to terms with range anxiety.
 This is the fear of not reaching your destination without charging up.
 If you get flustered when your smartphone battery drops below 60 percent, you might struggle with an electric car.

 As battery technology advances, range concerns are likely to become a thing of the past.
-Typically, you can expect between 200 and 350 miles from a new electric car, but a few offer more than 400 miles.
+Typically, you can expect anything between 200 and 400 miles from a new electric car, but a few are capable of even more.

 Even the most ardent supporter of electric cars would have to concede that they’re only zero emissions at the point of use.
 A great deal of energy is consumed during the manufacturing of the car, and there’s also the issue of the electricity used during the charging process.